Mainz Biomed Secures up to $50M in New Funding

 Provides option to access capital to support commercial and clinical programs

-BERKELEY, US – MAINZ, Germany – June 29, 2023 — Mainz Biomed NV (NASDAQ:MYNZ) (“Mainz Biomed” or the “Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today that it has entered into a $50 million Pre-Paid Advance Agreement (PPA) with Yorkville Advisors Global, LP (Yorkville), a global investment management firm.
-Simultaneoulsy, the Company and Yorkville also entered into a $5.5 million Promissory Note (Note) with approximately $5.0 million funded at closing.
+BERKELEY, Calif. and MAINZ, Germany, June 29, 2023 (GLOBE NEWSWIRE) -- Mainz Biomed NV (NASDAQ:MYNZ) (“Mainz Biomed” or the “Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today that it has entered into a $50 million Pre-Paid Advance Agreement (PPA) with Yorkville Advisors Global, LP (Yorkville), a global investment management firm.
+Simultaneously, the Company and Yorkville also entered into a $5.5 million Promissory Note (Note) with approximately $5.0 million funded at closing.

 “We are executing an ambitious commercial and product development plan, and the flexibility of this funding vehicle enables us to continue operating in this strategic and opportunistic fashion,” commented Guido Baechler, Chief Executive Officer of Mainz Biomed.